tanzimzaki/phase-1-review-strings-lab/README.md

 ## Introduction

-For this lab, you've just been onboarded to the dev team working on Flatbook, the world's premier Flatiron School-based social network.
+For this lab, you've just been onboarded to the dev team working on Axibook, the world's premier Academy Xi-based social network.
 At the moment, the view that our users see upon logging in is pretty generic.
 We'd like to improve the user experience by adding some custom greeting capabilities.